Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Results

 \subsection{Mean-field Hubbard model for emergent magnetism in a kagome lattice on a metal}

 To explore and rationalise the essential ingredients which lead to the physics observed via the DFT calculations, we develop a simplified mean-field model (Fig. \ref{fig:model}).
 We model the kagome MOF as a tight-binding lattice with nearest-neighbour hopping $t$ and on-site Coulomb interactions $U_H$, as in the Hubbard model\cite{hubbard_electron_1963}.
 In this model, electrons hop between adjacent sites due to $t$ and are repelled if they share a site with another electron due to $U_H$, which will be of the opposite spin due to the Pauli exclusion principle.
 Note that the $U_H$ used here is different from $U$ in the DFT+$U$ calculations; the former describes all electronic interactions including the DCA molecular orbitals, while the latter is a correction to electronic correlations in Cu $d$ orbitals.
 In our model, electrons in the substrate propagate as plane waves with periodic energy dispersion $\epsilon(\k)$ which we derive from DFT calculations for metal slabs.
 Electrons can hop between the point-like MOF sites and the substrate with coupling amplitude $V$, as in the Anderson impurity model\cite{anderson_localized_1961}.
+We can use supercells to analyse order at larger distances than in DFT.
+Unlike DFT, we can vary all the parameters independently and continuously.
+Considering the connection between this model and a physical system, $t$ is determined by bonding between molecules within the 2D kagome system, $V$ is determined by bonding between the kagome MOF molecules and the substrate, and $U_H$ is determined primarily by the localisation of the 2D kagome MOF molecular orbitals and their dielectric environment.
 This simplified model allows for capturing and exploring different magnetically ordered phases, interpreting our \textit{ab initio} DFT results, and identifying general trends in parameter space.